Cyclopia: Causes and Treatment

 In some instances, cyclopia can arise without any apparent genetic or environmental cause.
 These spontaneous cases may result from an undetected combination of subtle genetic predispositions and environmental influences.

-Symptoms and Diagnosis of Cyclopia
+What are the Symptoms and Diagnosis of Cyclopia?

 Cyclopsia's symptoms are primarily observable through facial anomalies.
 The hallmark of the condition is the single eye, which may be fully or partially fused.
 Other associated craniofacial abnormalities often include a small or absent nose, a beak, and a cleft lip or palate.
 Internally, cyclopia can be accompanied by severe brain malformations, particularly affecting the forebrain.